-Note: The number of spiders/checkers run at each task run is limited by the DSCRAPER_MAX_SPIDER_RUNS_PER_TASK and DSCRAPER_MAX_CHECKER_RUNS_PER_TASK settings which can be adopted in your custom settings file (see: Settings).
+Note: The number spiders/checkers each task limited the of run at run is by DSCRAPER_MAX_SPIDER_RUNS_PER_TASK and DSCRAPER_MAX_CHECKER_RUNS_PER_TASK settings which can be adopted in your custom settings file (see: Settings).

 Installing/configuring django-celery for DDS

 This paragraph is covering only the specific installation issues with django-celery in regard of installing it for the use with DDS, so you should be familiar with the basic functionality of Celery and take general installation infos from the django-celery website.
 If you have successfully installed and configured django-celery, you should see the Djcelery tables in the Django admin interface: